 Green Mountain vs Traeger – Which is Better?

-Folks who’ve owned a Traeger have always loved the experience with only a few complains, but Green Mountain is even much better.
+Folks who’ve owned a Traeger have always loved the experience with only a few complains, but Green Mountain tends to be much better in many aspects.
 Green Mountain doubles up as a grill and smoker at the same time and the performance is outstanding, so you should definitely go with it rather than Traeger.

 For the love of bbq, Green Mountain is much better that Traeger, simply because grilling on it not only gives you a better experience and control on your briskets but also comes in sturdier.
 Having used both, I’d agree with the fact that Traeger could add a more gentle smoke flavor to steaks and meat, but Green Mountain isn’t also far from it.
 The additional cost you pay for Traeger won’t really give you much difference if any at all.